ImaneIdbali02/bert-optimizer-comparison/README.md

 # BERT Optimizer Comparison

 I wanted to see if AdamW is really the best choice for fine-tuning BERT, so I ran an experiment comparing different optimizers.
-Spoiler: AdamW is still really solid, but there are trade-offs worth noting.

 ## Experiment Setup

 I tested 4 optimizers on BERT fine-tuning using the GLUE benchmark (MRPC and SST-2):